2023 Bertha

 Lina Isma'il is an environmental and community activist in the fields of food sovereignty and agroecology.
 She is a co-founder of the Palestinian Agroecological Forum, which is concerned with spreading the philosophy and practice of agroecology as a basis for achieving food sovereignty and preserving nature.
 She also co-authored the guidebook ‘Conscious Choices’, which discusses the concept of ethical consumption within national, economic, social, health and environmental dimensions in the Palestinian context, and highlights the importance of preserving Palestinian heritage and identity through supporting local producers.

-As a Bertha Challenge Fellow, Lina will investigate those challenges and their interlinked impacts on the livelihoods of Palestinian farmers and the environment, in addition to showcasing the growing food sovereignty movement that aims to emancipate Palestinian farmers from the chains forced upon them, by focusing on the role of the Palestinian community to support this movement.
-She will be creating a film to raise awareness locally and provide tools and evidence for activists to strengthen the food sovereignty movement.
+As a Bertha Challenge Fellow, Lina investigated those challenges and their interlinked impacts on the livelihoods of Palestinian farmers and the environment, in addition to showcasing the growing food sovereignty movement that aims to emancipate Palestinian farmers from the chains forced upon them.
+She created a film to raise awareness locally and provide tools and evidence for activists to strengthen the food sovereignty movement.

 David Kabanda